Dartmouth, Massachusetts

 The southern part of Dartmouth borders Buzzards Bay, where a lively fishing and boating community thrives; off its coast, the Elizabeth Islands and Cuttyhunk can be seen.
 The New Bedford Yacht Club in Padanaram hosts a bi-annual regatta.
-The town's unique historic villages and selection of coastal real estate has made it a destination for generations as a summering community.
+It has been a destination for generations as a summer community.
 Notable affluent sections within South Dartmouth are Nonquitt, Round Hill, Barney's Joy, and Mishaum Point.
-It also has a number of year-round residents and a variety of activities through the year.
 As of the 2020 census, the year-round population of Dartmouth was 33,783.

 Dartmouth is the third-largest town (by land area) in Massachusetts, after Plymouth and Middleborough.
 The distance from Dartmouth's northernmost border with Freetown to Buzzards Bay in the south is approximately 16 mi.
 The villages of Hixville, Bliss Corner, Padanaram, Smith Mills, and Russells Mills are located within the town.
 Dartmouth shares borders with Westport to the west, Freetown and Fall River to the north, Buzzards Bay to the south, and New Bedford to the east.
 Boat shuttles provide regular transportation daily to Martha's Vineyard and Cuttyhunk Island.

+The local weekly newspapers are The Dartmouth/Westport Chronicle and Dartmouth Week.
+The Portuguese municipality of Lagoa is twinned with the town; along with several other Massachusetts and Rhode Island towns and cities around Bristol County.

+Etymology

+The origin of the name is considered to be named after Dartmouth, England.
+This could have been because Bartholomew Gosnold, the first European to explore the land, sailed to America on a ship from Dartmouth in England.
+It could have been also named Dartmouth to commemorate when the Pilgrims stopped in Dartmouth for ship repairs.

 History

+Algonquian history

+Before the 17th century, the lands that now constitute Dartmouth had been inhabited by Algonquian-speaking people.
+John Winthrop (1587–1649), the English leader of the Massachusetts Bay Colony, wrote in his journal that the indigenous community inhabiting the territory that would become Dartmouth was that of the Nukkehkammes.
+The Wampanoag, with a population is believed to have been about 12,000, had settlements throughout the territory that is now southeastern Massachusetts and Rhode Island, including Martha's Vineyard and Nantucket.

+Massasoit (c.
+1581 – 1661), sachem of the Wampanoag, administered a territory roughly corresponding to Bristol and Plymouth counties.
+The Narragansett inhabited areas to the West.

 Early colonial history

-Before the 17th century, the lands that now constitute Dartmouth had been inhabited by the Wampanoag Native Americans, who were part of the Algonquian language family and had settlements throughout southeastern Massachusetts and Rhode Island, including Martha's Vineyard and Nantucket.
-Their population is believed to have been about 12,000.

-The Wampanoag inhabited the area for up to a thousand years before European colonization, and their ancestors had been there longer.
-In John Winthrop's (1587–1649) journal, he wrote the name of Dartmouth's indigenous tribes as being the Nukkehkammes.
-The English explorer Bartholomew Gosnold in the ship Concord landed on Cuttyhunk Island May 15, 1602 and explored the area before leaving and eventually settling in the Jamestown Colony of Virginia.
+The English explorer Bartholomew Gosnold in the ship Concord landed on Cuttyhunk Island on May 15, 1602, and explored the area before leaving and eventually settling in the Jamestown Colony of Virginia.
+Gosnolds explorations of the area took him to Round Hill, which he named Hap's Hill.
+Additionally he described the territories of Dartmouth as being covered in fields with flowers, beech and cedar groves.
+He picked wild strawberries, and noticed deer.
+He also saw the Apponagansett River which runs through Padanaram Harbor, and the Acushnet River.

+Settled sparsely by the natives, with the arrival of the pilgrims in Plymouth, the region gradually began to become of interest to the colonists, until a meeting was held to officially purchase the land.